haroldtreen/haroldtreen.github.io/_posts/2016-12-02-recurse-center-week-9.md

 I was reading books to try and better understand my apathy and came across an idea that clicked.

 **Apathy is a defense mechanism.
-A way of avoiding what we're afraid of.**
+It's a way of avoiding what we're afraid of.**

 It rings true for me.
 The things I want to do make me uncomfortable.

-But I don't want to acknowledge that discomfort.
-Thinking of myself as fearless and in control is way nicer 😎.
+But I don't want to acknowledge that discomfort (thinking of myself as fearless and in control is way nicer 😎).

+So instead I deny it.

 > Apathy = Fear + Denial

-So instead I deny it.

 It's not that I'm **afraid**.
 I just **don't care**  ¯\\\_(ツ)\_/¯.